lpcurcio/lcd32-Trixie-/README.md

 ## 320 x 240 px 2.4 and 2.8 inch tft
 Desktop is not recommended for these type of displays since some windows are not fully accessible.
 Not even setting defaults for small displays.
 Bummer...

-## Lentidão causada pelo card0 e renderD128, utilzar os comando abaixo:
+## Lentidão causada pelo card0 e renderD128, utilizar os comando abaixo:
 sudo systemctl mask dev-dri-card0.device

 sudo systemctl mask dev-dri-renderD128.device